TrainWeb.org Facebook Page

 Map: Ba 35 K 13 Topographic Maps

-North of Lombard Street, NC trains used to operate below and perpendicular to this disused B&O bridge to the Esskay Meat packing company.
+North of Lombard Street, NC trains had operated below and perpendicular to this disused B&O bridge to Esskay.
 Off photo right, the NC alignment has been paved over for automobile parking.

 We are reaching into Canton, on the east side of Baltimore, that was perhaps the first planned city in the United States.
 It is where Peter Cooper, of steam engine fame, during the 1820s bought about 3 miles of waterfront property.
 He and other entrepreneurs soon joined forces as the "Canton Company" to develop the land with wharves, factories, housing, and more.
-They were quite successful.
+They were successful after a slow start.

 Map: Ba 35 K 13 Topographic Maps